aditya-vardhan/songs/red.md

-When I see you behind the glass
+When I see you behind the glass (c major g  a minor f)

 Forget that I'm in the cage